 The tips below will show you how to torrent safely.

 Tip #1 – Take care when choosing your torrent client

 Torrent clients range from the simple, straightforward to the extremely powerful.
 Many clients, e.g., Vuze, have extra features including add-ons, plugins, and additional functionality.
 These features do however often mean that performance and security are sacrificed.

-The more popular p2p/torrent clients such as Vuze, BitTorrent, and uTorrent are monetizing the software through embedded software, advertisements and ‘pro’, paid for versions.
-This can have detrimental effects as was the case when uTorrent installed bitcoin mining software without its users being aware, or having given their consent.
+The more popular p2p/torrent clients such as Vuze, BitTorrent, and uTorrent are monetizing the software through embedded software, advertisements and ‘pro,’ paid for versions.
+This can have detrimental effects as was the case when uTorrent installed bitcoin mining software without its users being aware, or have given their consent.

 Before deciding on which client to use, make sure that you really want all the extra features, or whether a secure, lightweight, and open-source solution will work just as well for you.
 This was the first tip on how to torrent safely.

 Tip #2 – Ensure maximum privacy by configuring your torrent software properly